 CRIM 3305 Substantive Law (3-0).
 A study of the philosophical foundations of American law; a survey of applied criminal law with an emphasis on the most common criminal offenses; an examination of the Texas Penal Code.
+Equivalent courses: CJ 3305

-CRIM 3306 Probation and Parole (3-0).
-Rehabilitation concepts; probation and parole techniques; statutory and case law; case management; agency organization and administration.
+CRIM 3306 Community Corrections (3-0).
+This course will focus on community corrections in the criminal justice system as an alternative to institutionalization.
+Students will examine the treatment and rehabilitation concepts; probation and parole techniques; statutory and case law; case management; agency organization and administration.
+Equivalent courses: CJ 3306